Working in Austria

 Some UK-based employment agencies deal with international vacancies or have branches in Austria.
 The Recruitment and Employment Confederation (REC) has contact details of approved UK agencies.
 Eurociett is the European organisation of the International Confederation of Private Employment Agencies (CIETT), where you can search their list of members (mitglieder).
 Recruitment agencies are also listed in Herold.at under ‘arbeitsvermittlung’.

 The press is a very important source of vacancies, and you’ll find job listings in the ‘Karriere’ or ‘Job’ sections in both national and regional papers, including:

 Recruitment fairs organised by AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales) take place throughout Austria.

 There are public employment offices throughout the country.
 Vacancies can be accessed directly through the Austrian Employment Service - Arbeitsmarktservice (AMS).
-They have a department for graduates (Akademiker) in offices in university towns.
 The English pages on the website give general employment information.

 Networking is very important in Austria.
 Austrian students often develop their business contacts by linking their dissertations or project work to specific employers or industries.
 You may need to think creatively to develop your own network of contacts.
 Find out if your university has an Austrian alumni group, or create a profile on LinkedIn and network online.